 5. Clean Up Your New WordPress Site

-Though your site might appear working in your new domain, there are likely some small bugs left over from the switch that you’ll need to address.
+Though your site might appear to be working in your new domain, there are likely some small bugs left over from the switch that you'll need to address.
 First, find and fix any broken links on your new website resulting from the domain change.

 Next, change all internal links to your new domain.
 Otherwise, these links will just send people back to your old domain.
 We recommend using a plugin like Better Search Replace to track down these faulty links and update them quickly.